 Designed for beginning and continuing French students ages 4-12, French Camp is a fun and creative immersion way to improve language skills and make new friends.
-Our enthusiastic and certified French teachers and native Francophones provide instruction in the mornings with crafts, skits, music, and field trips.
-Afternoons are more recreation-focused with games, songs, and conversation.
+Our enthusiastic and certified French teachers and native Francophones provide instruction with crafts, skits, and music.
 2015 themes are Louisiana and Exotic Animals.

 At a glance

 When: M-F, June 15-19 and 22-26, 2015

 Where: French House, 633 N Frances St, Madison, WI

 French Camp on the University of Wisconsin–Madison campus is a creative and fun way to improve French language skills and make new friends.
 French camp provides French language immersion, using French only and avoiding translating into English, designed for beginning and continuing French students aged 4-12 years.
 Students are encouraged but not required to try speaking French, even if it is just a few words.